 Buenos Aires weather & other travel info

-For all sorts of useful information on Buenos Aires as travel destination, check wikitravel.org.
+For all sorts of useful information on Buenos Aires as travel destination, you might also like to check wikitravel.org.

 Visit like a local

-Visit and enjoy Buenos Aires like a local: In this post, Buenos Aires local Susana Sandoval share insider tips on how to make the best of your city trip to the Argentinean capital.
+Visit and enjoy Buenos Aires like a local: In this post, Buenos Aires local Susana Sandoval shares insider tips on how to make the best of your city trip to the Argentinean capital.

 Need travel insurance?